gtwnsnd20/project-1/README.md

     by clicking the "View Posts" link within a thread block.
 - Visitors can log in as a user or register a new user account by clicking "Login/Register" in the navbar.
-- Registering a new account requires a unique username, email and password.
+- Registering a new account requires a unique username, an email and a password.
 - On login the user is redirected to the previous page, and on registration the user is redirected to the homepage.
 - Users can view their username in the navbar, create new threads in categories,